 London can be an expensive destination to visit where what you spend on accommodation, transport, attractions, eating out etc will really add up.
-But throughout the city you’ll find plenty of things to see and do which are free.
+But throughout the city, you’ll find plenty of things to see and do which are free.
 Including top attractions, viewpoints and other activities allowing you to have a great trip without spending too much.
-In this post I’ll give you my top suggestions of free things to do when visiting the city.
+Here are the top free things to do when visiting London.

 1. Walk along the River Thames

 Although the River Thames isn’t the nicest colour, it still makes for a great walk and is especially pretty at night.
 To see many of London’s top landmarks I would recommend following my self-guided photography tour which starts at London Bridge and as you walk along you’ll see many of the cities top landmarks and attractions.

 2. Watch the Changing of the Guard

 One of the best things to see in London is the Changing of the Guard at Buckingham Palace.
 This is when the guards at the queen’s residence (Buckingham Palace) hand over responsibilities to the New Guard.
 It involves music and marching, is highly entertaining to watch, and the best part is it’s totally free.
 It can get extremely busy so I recommend coming early to get a good spot.